LucaIta/WordPuzzle/README.md

 ## Setup/Installation Requirements

+* _clone the following directory: https://github.com/LucaIta/WordPuzzle
+* _run the Spark Server
-* _open the following link with the browser: http://lucaita.github.io/WordPuzzle/
+* _open your browser at the page http://localhost:4567/

 ## Known Bugs

-_it does not check if the input form is empty when the user hit submit_
+_it does not check if the input form is empty when the user hit submit_ _it propose the user to try again guessing the word even when he guess correctly_

 ## Support and contact details